nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 The next step is to rename the column "WLoc" to "location" by either selecting the column in the table view, or by right clicking on the column and selecting "Rename".

 The location column contains the location of the game, which is either "H" for home, "A" for away, or "N" for neutral.
 For our purposes, we want to convert this to a numerical value, where "H" is 1, "A" is -1, and "N" is 0, as this will make it easier to use in our model.
-This can be done by selecting the column and then selecting using the **Replace values...** transform in the Transform menu item.
+This can be done by selecting the column and then using the **Replace values...** transform in the Transform menu item.

 ![Replace Values](./images/replace-values.png "Fig. 5 - Replace Values")